Limit of a function: In terms of nearness

 if and only if for all $A\subseteq \R,$ L is near f(A) whenever a is near A.

-Here f(A) is the set $\{f(x) | x \in A\}.$ This definition can also be extended to metric and topological spaces.
+Here f(A) is the set $\{f(x) \mid x \in A\}.$ This definition can also be extended to metric and topological spaces.

 Relationship to continuity

 The notion of the limit of a function is very closely related to the concept of continuity.
 A function f is said to be continuous at c if it is both defined at c and its value at c equals the limit of f as x approaches c: